-Fostering Partnerships To Address Community Health Priorities
+Working Together to Address Community Health Priorities

 For Lancaster General Health, advancing the health and well-being of the community means not waiting until people become patients.
 We recognize a person’s health is influenced and impacted by social and economic factors in the places where they live, learn, work and play.

-In the wake of our most recent Community Health Needs Assessment, LG Health has identified specific strategies to address the top three health challenges facing Lancaster County: mental health and well-being, obesity and substance misuse and abuse.
+In the wake of LG Health’s most recent Community Health Needs Assessment, LG Health has identified specific strategies to address the top three health challenges facing Lancaster County: mental health and well-being, obesity and substance misuse and abuse.
 Detailed in the 2016-2019 Community Health Improvement Plan, many of these strategies focus on prevention and addressing barriers to achieving optimal health.

 Knowing we are stronger by working together, LG Health partners with organizations throughout the community to address priority public-health issues with evidence-based, best-practice and innovative approaches.